microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/docs/Remove-MgBetaGroup.md

 Deletes a group.
 When deleted, Microsoft 365 groups are moved to a temporary container and can be restored within 30 days.
 After that time, they are permanently deleted.
-This isn't applicable to Security groups and Distribution groups which are permanently deleted immediately.
+This isn't applicable to Security groups and Distribution groups that are permanently deleted immediately.
 To learn more, see deletedItems.
+This API is available in the following national cloud deployments.

 ## SYNTAX